 For home hospitality within the UK

 - All host residents (the family living in the house) aged 18 or over must have read and signed the Girlguiding Safeguarding policy.
-You must hosts have read this policy and signed the attached declaration.

 For home hospitality outside of the UK